golang-leipzig/golang-leipzig.github.io/content/posts/meetup-38-invitation.md

 Join us for a unique opportunity to discuss Go in production at scale!

+Note: By attending this event you agree to be photographed.

 See you!

 PS: Free drinks and 🍕!